 I bet you have a lot of questions about your first family fishing trip.
 No worries.
 The next time you go fishing with the kids, you’ll be well prepared.
-Read on to learn how to choose the right trip, how to prep your kids for their first time fishing, what fish to catch, and what to look for in a boat.
+Read on to learn all you need to know about fishing for kids: how to choose the right trip, how to prep your kids for their first time fishing, what fish to catch, and what to look for in a boat.

 Before You Go Fishing with Kids…